Federal investigators demanded details on transgender patients from at least 1 hospital

 Bondi said the requests were part of investigations into “healthcare fraud, false statements, and more.”
 No charges have been announced so far, but the probes have had a chilling impact on the availability of care.

-Specifics of the requests were not made public until a court filing in a separate lawsuit this week.
+Specifics of the requests were not made public until a court filing in a separate lawsuit this week and were first reported by The Washington Post.

 Advocates say the requests are invasive and unnecessary.